 - 1 Insert the Drivers and Utilities CD. - 2 Shut down and restart the computer.

-For more information on shutting down your computer, see your User's Guide. - 3 When the DELL logo appears, press <F12> immediately.
+When the DELL logo appears, press <F12> immediately.

 If you wait too long and the Windows logo appears, continue to wait until you see the Windows desktop.
 Then shut down your computer and try again.
-For more information on shutting down your computer, see your User's Guide.

 NOTE: The next steps change the boot sequence for one time only.
-On the next start-up, the computer boots according to the devices specified in system setup.
+On the next start-up, the computer boots according to the devices specified in the system setup program.

-- 4 When the boot device list appears, highlight IDE CD-ROM Device and press <Enter>. - 5 Select the IDE CD-ROM Device option from the CD boot menu. - 6 Select the Boot from CD-ROM option from the menu that appears. - 7 Type 1 to start the ResourceCD menu. - 8 Type 2 to start the Dell Diagnostics. - 9 Select Run the 32 Bit Dell Diagnostics from the numbered list.
-If multiple versions are listed, select the version appropriate for your computer. - 10 When the Dell Diagnostics Main Menu appears, select the test you want to run.
-For more information on the tests, see your User's Guide.
+- When the boot device list appears, highlight Onboard or USB CD-ROM Drive and press <Enter>.
+3 - 4 Select the Boot from CD-ROM option from the menu that appears and press <Enter>. - 5 Type 1 to start the menu and press <Enter> to proceed. - Select Run the 32 Bit Dell Diagnostics from the numbered list.
+If multiple versions are listed, 6 select the version appropriate for your computer. - 7 When the Dell Diagnostics Main Menu appears, select the test you want to run.